Offices and Resources

 Sexual harassment is unwelcome verbal or physical conduct of a sexual nature which has the purpose or effect of interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive academic or work environment.
 Title IX is a federal law that prohibits discrimination based on sex or gender in educational programs in institutions that receive federal financial assistance.

 The college seeks to prevent violations of policies governed by Title IX, including sexual violence, sexual harassment, intimate partner violence, stalking, and/or bullying or hazing.
 The college will investigate all allegations of discrimination and harassment (including complaints that do not involve unlawful civil rights violations), act to end the violation, prevent its recurrence, and remedy its effect on the victim and the Whitman College community.
-Students who know about an incident or believe they have been subject to discrimination based on sex or gender or who would simply like to get more information should come to the Dean of Students Office.
-The Title IX Administrator for the college is Julia Dunn, Memorial 330, firstname.lastname@example.org.
+Students who know about an incident or believe they have been subject to discrimination based on sex or gender or who would simply like to get more information should come to the Diversity & Inclusion Office.
+The Title IX Administrator for the college is Thomas Witherspoon, Memorial 301, firstname.lastname@example.org.

 Olin Hall 159